-Do you know why some CVs are not interesting for recruiters?
-According to the Roanestate, 75% of mistakes are related to the lies of candidates, and 18% to the generalization of information and its presentation “in carbon copy.”
-For a high-quality presentation, employers need to know what to include in the personal qualities section of their CVs.
-We will discuss it in this article.
+Do you know why some resumes are not popular with recruiters?
+According to the Roanestate report, 75% of mistakes in resumes are related to candidates’ lies, and 18% to generalizations and copy-pasted information.
+An employer needs to know what to write about in the personal qualities of the resume (summary) to present yourself well.
+We'll talk about it in this article.

-When compiling a CV with a description of skills, work experience, and education, you shouldn’t forget about the social part of the employment.
-We described preparing the “About Me" section in our other article, and today we’ll look at how to arrange and present personal qualities in your CV properly.
+When you write a questionnaire describing your skills, work experience, and education, it is important not to forget about the social part of employment.
+We described the work in the "About Me" section in our other article, but today we will consider how to format and present the personal characteristics in the resume properly.

 You will receive cool and useful material every week.